hepplerj/Dissertation/ch1.dissertation.Heppler.md

 ---
 author:
 - 'Jason A. Heppler'
+title: |
+  | Chapter 1
-title: Creating the Valley of Heart's Delight
+  | Creating the Valley of Heart's Delight
 ...

 > The whole valley was densely timbered, but the gigantic oaks had to make way